jchavezar/vertex-ai-samples/vertex-custom-ml/sklearn/README.md

 How to?

-**run.py** will have all the code required to do training on vertex and deploy a prediction container with the model generated, we first need to create the containers for training and prediction.
+There are different ways to have training-predictions on Vertex; using containers, local-python-file, python distribution package, **run.py** has all the steps to fire training and predictions, on different ways.

 ## Create the Training Image

 - go to [training folder](./training) and run the following command:

-***gcloud builds will generate a docker image and push it in the repo specified***
+*gcloud builds will generate a docker image and push it in the repo specified*

 ```bash
 gcloud builds submit -t gcr.io/{YOUR_PROJECT_ID}/sklearn-train .